tonyedwardspz/tonyedwardspz/blog/_posts/2024/october/2024-10-04-when-free-and-open-ends.md

 The recent shenanigans between [Matt](https://arstechnica.com/tech-policy/2024/10/automattic-demanded-web-host-pay-32m-annually-for-using-wordpress-trademark/), [Automattic](https://automattic.com/2024/10/03/meritless/), and [WP Engine](https://wpengine.com/wp-content/uploads/2024/10/Complaint-WP-Engine-v-Automattic-et-al.pdf) broke that trust.
 Not to the extent that I won't be using the products any more, or even looking to move away from them, but being an Automattic product isn't a mental shortcut anymore.

 Reading the legal documents flying around is entertaining from the outside, but the situation doesn't sit right with me.
 An free and open source product shouldn't be putting the eco-system around it through this.
 In fact, it should be doing the opposite.
-This isnt about the battle between the two organisations, it's much bigger than than.
+This isnt about the battle between the two organisations, it's much bigger than that.

 Today, WordPress is a hammer.